 Step 2 Production of updated tables

 The Secretariat will produce the revised tables in light of the feedback received from delegates.
-Changes requested by delegates are shown in to ease the validation process.
+Changes requested by delegates are shown in tracked changes to ease the validation process.

 Step 3 Preparation of analysis and comments